 “Unless we are willing to encourage our children to reconnect with and appreciate the natural world,

 we can’t expect them to help protect and care for it.”

 ~ David Suzuki

 Krystal consistently works toward inspiring and making change in the world around her.
-Growing up on a large farm in the middle of a city she has a deep love and playful relationship with the natural world.
-Being a young single mother forced her to abandon her dreams of being an environmental scientist for the WWF and allowed her to discover her gift with numbers.
-She is a current Business student at TRU with a 10 year background in accounting & finance.
+Growing up on a large farm in the middle of a city she has a deep love and relationship with the natural world.
+Being a young single mother meant she diverged from childhood dreams of being an environmental scientist for the WWF and which allowed her to discover her passion and talent for entrepreneurship.
+She is a current Early Childhood Care & Education student at NLC with a 10 year background in accounting & marketing.
 She enjoys helping her staff and families find balance and sustainability in creative ways.